-The 13 Step Guide to Secure Your PC After a Fresh Windows Installation
+How to Secure your PC after a Fresh Windows Installation

-As soon as you finish the Windows installation, we encourage you to follow the security measures below to increase your security:
+After finishing the Windows installation, whether it’s Windows 7, 10 or another operating system, we encourage you to follow these security measures below to enhance protection:

 1. Keep your Windows operating system up to date

 Probably the most important step to do is checking for the latest security updates and patches available for your Windows operating system.

 To get the security updates automatically, go to “Control Panel” and check if your automatic updating system is enabled or follow these steps:

 - Access the search box in your Windows operating system, type Windows Update.